What's on in Lesbian Wellington

 LILAC Book Group

-- featuring new titles in LILAC this year ... more info on the Book Group's webpage
+- featuring Murder Mysteries ... more info on the Book Group's webpage

-LILAC Book Group meets on the second Wednesday of the month (except January) in the LILAC Lounge.
+LILAC Book Group meets on the second Wednesday of the month (except January) in the LILAC Lounge level 2, 187 Willis Street (flat access from the street, lift).
+Come and join us to share a relaxing evening (re)discovering a range of lesbian literature.
 Tea and coffee are available and there may be bikkies.
-Come and join us to share a relaxing evening (re)discovering a range of lesbian literature.

 Kāpiti lesbians dining out